CharrafiMed/alpine-animation/README.md

 A seamless Alpine.js plugin that brings smooth animations to your DOM changes using the powerful [AutoAnimate](https://auto-animate.formkit.com/) library under the hood.

-Perfect for animating list changes, table updates, card shuffles, and any dynamic content that gets added, removed, or reordered.
+Perfect for animating list changes, table updates, and any dynamic content that gets added, removed, or reordered.

-## ✨ Features

-- **Zero Configuration** - Works out of the box with sensible defaults
-- **Multiple Configuration Methods** - Use modifiers, objects, or global settings
-- **Global Configuration** - Set defaults for your entire application
-- **Method Chaining** - Fluent API for easy setup
-- **TypeScript Ready** - Full type support (when available)
-- **Lightweight** - Minimal overhead, maximum performance

 ## 📦 Installation